kharkovsailing/ML_iris-classifier/README.md

 # ML_iris-classifier
 # Iris Classifier – Dockerized Deep Learning Pipeline

 This repository contains a complete pipeline for training and running inference on the Iris flower classification dataset using PyTorch.
-It is fully Dockerized and includes unit tests and exception handling.
+It is fully Dockerized and includes unit tests and exception handling.I did it trying to follow the example https://github.com/kharkovsailing/MLE_basic_example

 ## Repository Structure